-Tirrell, a Republican, was the representative for Massachusetts's 4th congressional district from 1907 to 1911.
+Tirrell was the representative for Massachusetts’s 4th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Dec 1901 to Jun 1910, Tirrell missed 204 of 850 roll call votes, which is 24.0%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Jun 1910.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|